Broadcasting / BBC and national TV

 • Freelances should remember that if they are paid to work a shift they are entitled to paid time off on top - see Shift payments: tax and time off

 • The rates quoted above for shifts are going rates for 7 hours' work (8 hours with a break).
-Charge more pro rata for the increasingly common 10-hour shifts.
+Obviously charge more - at least pro rata - if you agree to work a longer shift

-• Negotiate a pro rata increase in fees for anything over 4 minutes on air.
+• Expert guests should negotiate a pro rata increase in fees for anything over 4 minutes on air.

 RATES: D: Local radio and the nations radio